 3/4 cup dried fruit: dried cherries, dried cranberries, dried blueberries, dried currants

 1 1/4 cup kefir, milk or half and half

 1 cup sour cream

 2 Tablespoons milk, and 2 Tablespoon turbinado sugar for sprinkling on top.

 **You can also use 1/4 tsp. citrus essential oil

 2 Tablespoons butter

 1 teaspoon cream

 1 teaspoon cinnamon

-When the scones come out of the oven put them on a cooling rack.
-Then take the glaze and pour across the tops however you want it to be glazed.
+When the scones come out of the oven, put them on a cooling rack.
+Then take the glaze and pour across the top.
 Enjoy!